 “You who were once far away have now been brought near.”
 Eph 2:13

-And so the Kingdom and family life of God has come to earth and now lives in us, His sons and daughters!
+And so the Kingdom and family life of God has come to earth and the VERY LIFE OF JESUS NOW LIVES IN US WHO BELIEVE!
+(Gal 2:20) United with Christ, we’ve been fully accepted by God as His sons and daughters.
 (Luke 17:21) This kingdom ushers in all of the freedom and glory of its King, Jesus Christ.
-We no longer have to “try” to do good, but instead Jesus fills us just as His Father fills Him, fueling our thoughts and actions when we choose to abide in Him.
+We no longer have to “try” to do good, but instead Jesus inwardly fills us just as His Father fills Him, fueling our thoughts and actions when we choose to abide in Him.
 And one day we will feast with Him in the heavenly places as His Bride, the wife of the Lamb (Rev 21:9)

 In the meantime, “All of creation waits in eager expectation for the children of God to be revealed.”
 Rom 8:19